Frequently Asked Questions

 Do I have to take the GMAT?

-We prefer you take the GMAT for the Professional's MBA, Master of Science in Finance, Emerging Leaders MBA, and Accounting Certificate program; however, if you have already taken the GRE, it will be accepted.
+We prefer you take the GMAT for the Professional's MBA, Master of Science in Finance, Emerging Leaders MBA, and Master of Accounting; however, if you have already taken the GRE, it will be accepted.
 If you take the GRE your score will be converted to a predicted GMAT score.
 Plese refer to the GRE Comparison tool at www.ets.org to learn more.

 The GMAT is waived for applicants to the Executive MBA program, and may be waived for those who meet certain academic or professional requirements for other programs.
 To request information on GMAT waiver, test dates, or review courses call 410-617-5067 or e-mail firstname.lastname@example.org.